Skip to content

 Construction Equipment Parts, LLC is a dismantler specializing in heavy equipment parts for various brands, including wheel loaders, excavators, and articulated haulers.
 They provide a broad selection of new, used, rebuilt, and aftermarket parts tailored to clients who prioritize economic and environmental considerations.
 With over 200,000 parts available for shipping and expert sales support, they cater to all heavy equipment part needs.
 The company serves a diverse clientele in the construction industry, ensuring access to reliable equipment components

 On March 18, 2026, construction equipment supplier Construction Equipment Parts, LLC had internal files stolen and published by the dragonforce ransomware group.
-The company, which sells new, used, rebuilt, and aftermarket parts for wheel loaders, excavators, and articulated haulers, confirmed the breach through listings on the attackers’ leak site.
+The company, which sells new, used, rebuilt, and aftermarket parts for wheel loaders, excavators, and articulated haulers, stated the breach through listings on the attackers’ leak site.
 Anyone whose personal or business information was stored in those files may now be exposed.

 Public reporting indicates that dragonforce exfiltrated internal documents during a ransomware attack on the company.
 The data was later posted on their leak site, accessible via the onion address tracked by ransomware.live.
 No exact victim count has been released, and the precise volume or types of records remain unclear beyond the description of internal files.
 The company specializes in heavy equipment parts and serves construction industry clients across the United States.